Ghini/ghini.desktop/doc/editing.rst

 Almost all of the editors in Ghini have a *Notes* tab which should work the same regardless of which editor you are using.

-If you enter a web address in a note then the link will show up in the Links box when the item your are editing is selected in the search results.
+If you enter a web address in a note then the link shows up in the Links box when the item your are editing is selected in the search results.

 You can browse the notes for an item in the database using the Notes box at the bottom of the screen.
-The Notes box will be desensitized if the selected item does not have any notes.
+The Notes box is desensitized if the selected item does not have any notes.